Give Yourself a Try: Music and lyrics

 Musically, "Give Yourself a Try" is a lo-fi indie rock and post-punk song with a length of three minutes and 17 seconds (3:17).
 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Give Yourself a Try" is set in the time signature of common time with a fast tempo of 184 beats per minute.
 The track is composed in the key of B major, with Healy's vocals ranging between the notes of E3 and F♯4.
 It follows a chord progression of B5–B/D♯–Esus2.
 "Give Yourself a Try" is constructed around a deliberately aggressive, swirling pop-punk guitar riff reminiscent of Joy Division's "Disorder".
 The former's production contains an electronic backing, post-punk guitars, "springy" basslines, scratchy layers of feedback, heavy synths, a robotic synth hook, an insistent, motorik-leaning beat, a bare-bones drum machine, staticy drums and a skittering drum beat.
 The song has influences of Britpop, synth-pop, pop, pop-punk and garage punk.

-Thematically, "Give Yourself a Try" is about growing up and escaping the trappings of fame, with Healy calling for people to recognize their self-worth and become a part of the world.
+Thematically, "Give Yourself a Try" is about growing up and escaping the trappings of fame, with Healy calling for people to recognise their self-worth and become a part of the world.
 The song encourages genuine self-improvement and acknowledgement of past mistakes, urging people to give themselves a try while offering permission to be who they are.
 The singer uses sarcasm, self-deprecation and sardonicism in the free-associative lyrics, which focus on modern debates, his musings of ageing and identity, the suicide of a young fan, introspection, isolation, frivolity and responsibility.
 Healy speaks from a position of authority and offers advice: "You learn a couple things when you get to my age / Like friends don't lie and it all tastes the same in the dark".
 The song focuses on regret and self-criticism in the verses, countered by the choruses, which display a more uplifting tone as the singer repeats: "Won't you give yourself a try?"
 Elsewhere, Healy sings about finding grey hairs in a spliff, becoming "spiritually enlightened at 29", contracting STDs, settling into a new version of oneself and the absence of context in modern internet dialogue.